memgraph/docs/cypher-manual/clauses/where.md

 ### 1.6.
 Check if property is not null

-To check if a node or relationship property exists use the `IS NOT NULL` option.
+To check if a node or relationship property exists use the `IS NOT NULL` option:

 ```cypher
 MATCH (c:Country)